 During the following three Path to Performance™ clinics after this initial encounter, the gangly pair made it cheerfully through several transformations:

-- Realized ill-fitting saddle kept the horse from trusting the rider and offering his back
+- Realized that an ill-fitting saddle kept the horse from trusting the rider and offering his back

 Still exotic?
 Classical Horsemanship…

 A horse show short story

 Just before competing at their first a show of the year this summer, the trainer dropped the pair unceremoniously at the show.
 The horse’s very visible – yet not dangerous – behavioral response to the show environment that day threatened to ‘embarrass’ the trainer.

 The rider was not discouraged, instead patiently worked with her horse to get him relaxed and focused.
 They went home with the their highest score to date in addition to a blue ribbon and high points blue ribbons.
 This – by the way – was just an appreciated ‘nice to have’ but not the ultimate goal of this wonderful schooling exercise.

 In the pre-WWII reality of cavalries, horse-drawn carriages and millions of horses in industry and every day life, the “ROI” (return on investment in money, time, effort, horse material…) largely depended on the depth of knowledge around horse care and training.
 The cavalry was the institution that developed, documented and disseminated this knowledge (now called classical) and put all that to the test.